- Sociology professor in Dayton University's International Studies program

 - Emphasizes Cloward and Piven's writings on voting

-Majka was a signatory to an anti-Iraq war statement written by the September 11 Coalition, a Dayton-based anti-war group whose mission is to “seek global peace through social and economic justice.”
-The group’s actions are sponsored by the American Friends Service Committee, a radical Quaker organization that has supported Vietnamese Communists, Cuban dictator Fidel Castro and the PLO; and the Southwest Ohio Chapter of the American Muslim Council, which supports Hamas, Hezbollah, and Islamic Jihad.
-The document states, “War with Iraq is the real threat to our nation.”
+During the early part of the Iraq War, Majka was a signatory to an anti-war statement written by the September 11 Coalition, a Dayton-based entity whose mission was to “seek global peace through social and economic justice.”
+This Coalition was sponsored by the American Friends Service Committee and the Southwest Ohio chapter of the American Muslim Council.

 Since 2011, Theo and Linda Majka, who non-judgmentally refer to illegal aliens as “immigrants,” have conducted a series of research projects aimed at developing “evidence-based strategies to respond to the needs of immigrant and refugee populations in [Ohio's] Miami Valley.”
 Their research helped persuade the Dayton City Council to adopt a “Dayton Immigrant Friendly” initiative in 2012.
 Also called “Welcome Dayton,” this program is devoted to “changing perceptions of immigrants through positive media coverage, and building awareness of existing immigrant-friendly services offered throughout the private and public sectors.”

 On March 5, 2016 in Dayton, Theo Majka took part in a “Creating Inclusive Community Conference” sponsored by the American Friends Service Committee to promote public awareness about the need for greater cultural diversity and racial justice.
 At this event, Majka spoke out against “exclusionary immigration law and policies.”